 What hadn’t changed was those bright emerald eyes or the ready grin directly underneath them, which he turned towards Tyrande’s direction, having spotted her now through the crowd.

 Okay.
 I thought being with Sylina and being around Versera over the past few weeks would have inured me to pretty women.
-Nope, very no. Or it could be just Tyrande that’s so beautiful.
+Nope, very no. Or it could be just Tyrande that beautiful.
 She looks just like she did when we first met after having saved the tribe of frostsabers from those unnatural giants.

 Tyrande smiled back, her ears up and down again, a clear sign of her happiness despite her face and body language not giving away how happy she was to see him.
 Harry though, could see it, she could tell, and she raised a hand in greeting, clasping forums with him.
 “Hello Harry Potter, I see we meet again.”